Tamriel/grav-skeleton-spring/README.md

 * Login to the admin Interface at yoursite.de/admin with:
   * Benutzer: admin
   * Passwort: Aa1admin
-* Change the password for each customer
+* Change the username and the password

 * Adjust fields marked as todo in
   * `user/config/site.yaml`